 A news article published in Newark in 1800 noted that a motion was made in the New Jersey Assembly to amend a bill by adding that the inspectors of elections “shall not refuse the vote to any widow or unmarried woman of full age…”

 The article goes on to note, “Our constitution gives this right to maids or widows, black or white.”
 Married women could not vote because they did not own property in their own names.

 In 1807, however, allegedly to combat electoral fraud by simplifying the conditions for eligibility, New Jersey passed a law prohibiting voting by anyone but “a free white male citizen of this state.”

 Half a century later, the Fourteenth Amendment, ratified in 1868, defined citizens as “male” – the first time the word male appears in the Constitution.
-A year earlier, there had been a failed campaign in Kansas to give the vote to women and blacks.
+A year earlier, there had been a failed campaign in Kansas to give the vote to women and Black people.

 The rest of the 19th century saw one failed federal or state battle after another with a few notable exceptions, such as Colorado and Idaho.
 Susan B. Anthony was arrested for voting in 1872.
 In 1874, in Myner v.
 Happerstett, the US Supreme Court ruled that being a citizen does not guarantee suffrage.

 Stanton voted in Tenafly in 1880, and “the whole town is agape with my act.”
 By 1907, women such as Stanton’s daughter Harriet Stanton Blatch, began to adopt the English suffragists' tactics of parades, street speakers, and pickets.

 Momentum started to build — Washington State granted women the vote in 1910, California in 1911, and Oregon, Arizona and Kansas in 1912.
 Teddy Roosevelt’s Progressive Party included women’s suffrage on its platform in 1912.